Bitcashpay (BCP) 24 Hour Trading Volume Tops $113,430.00

-Bitcashpay (BCP) traded flat against the US dollar during the 24 hour period ending at 16:00 PM Eastern on July 7th.
-One Bitcashpay coin can now be purchased for about $0.0006 or 0.00000001 BTC on cryptocurrency exchanges.
-Bitcashpay has a total market cap of $120,676.60 and approximately $113,430.00 worth of Bitcashpay was traded on exchanges in the last day.
-During the last seven days, Bitcashpay has traded flat against the US dollar.
+Bitcashpay (BCP) traded flat against the dollar during the 1 day period ending at 16:00 PM E.T. on July 10th.
+One Bitcashpay coin can now be bought for approximately $0.0006 or 0.00000001 BTC on popular cryptocurrency exchanges.
+Over the last week, Bitcashpay has traded flat against the dollar.
+Bitcashpay has a total market capitalization of $120,676.60 and $113,430.00 worth of Bitcashpay was traded on exchanges in the last 24 hours.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.